yahyaaliis/yahyaaliis/README.md

 # Hi, I'm Yahya Ali 👋

-**Data & BI Analyst** based in Karachi, Pakistan
+**Data & BI Analyst** based in Dubai, UAE
-I work at the intersection of data and decision-making — building BI systems, dashboards, and data warehouses that reveal performance trends and make insights easier to act on.
+I work at the intersection of data and decision-making — building BI systems, dashboards, and data warehouses.

 ---